WalletConnect/walletconnect-docs/docs/specs/clients/chat/chat-message-queue.md

 1. call `setMessage` with `MessageStatus` = `pending`
-3. If `core.relayer.connected` continue, else call `core.relayer.transportOpen`.
+3. If `core.relayer.connected` continue, else fire `queue_message` with the
-   After successful `transportOpen` call, `queue_message` is fired once more with the same payload.
+   same payload.
+Do not add to retry attempts.
-4. If `payload.retryAttempts` >= `max_retry_attempts`, the message's life cycle
+5. If `payload.retryAttempts` >= `max_retry_attempts`, the message's life cycle
    ends and `setMessage` is called with `MessageStatus` = `Failed`.
 Else, continue
-5. Attempt to send the message using  `send_request`
+6. Attempt to send the message using  `send_request`
-6. If successful, that message's life cycle ends and `setMessage` is called with `MessageStatus` = `Delivered`.
+7. If successful, that message's life cycle ends and `setMessage` is called with `MessageStatus` = `Delivered`.
    If it fails, a `"queue_message"` event is fired once more, with the message payload modified to have `retryAttempts` += 1